 Determine Your Objectives

-Not everybody sets the same goals for themselves, and since singing teachers generally have a specialty, choose one whose approach is in line with your desired style.
+Not everybody sets the same goals for themselves, and since singing teachers generally have a speciality, choose one whose approach is in line with your desired style.
 To successfully set clear goals, the best method involves making a list organized according to three topics: specific vocal problems, development, and constraints.

 Shop Around for Teachers

 Finding a good singing teacher is like everything else: whatever a professional’s area of expertise, from the moment they become competent and reputable, they’re rarely available.
-You should therefore contact them at the end of the year rather than at the beginning, before all the spots are taken and their schedule is already completely filled.
+You should therefore contact them at the end of the year rather than at the beginning, before all the spots are taken and their schedule is already filled.
 Otherwise, it’s often necessary to wait for a student to leave the course – in other words, move – to hope for a spot: because if the teacher is good, it’s unlikely that they’ll leave the course unless they’re forced to do so.

 To find contact information for singing teachers, it’s best to avoid directories, which offer no guarantee of quality, but instead to focus on: